This post was most recently updated on October 7th, 2018

-While Filipinos nowadays are fairly knowledgeable of the Spanish, American, and Japanese eras in the Philippines, the same cannot be said when it comes to the country’s pre-colonial era.
+While Filipinos nowadays are fairly knowledgeable of the Spanish, American, and Japanese eras, the same cannot be said when it comes to the pre-colonial Philippines.
 Which is a shame actually, because even before the coming of the three foreign races, our ancestors were pretty much living in a veritable paradise.

 Although it wasn’t perfect, that era was actually the closest thing we ever had to a Golden Age, a sentiment shared by national hero Jose Rizal, members of the Katipunan, noted historian Teodoro Agoncillo, and even some church historians.